openSUSE/dolly/README.md

 drives.
 As it forms a "virtual TCP ring" to distribute data, it works best with fast switched networks.

-As dolly clones whole partitions block-wise it works for most boot setups).
+As dolly clones whole partitions block-wise.

 OPTIONS
 =======